t-webber/random-json/README.md

 ## Features

 - 🎯 **Schema-driven**: Generate data based on JSON schemas
-- 🎲 **Rich data types**: Support for various data types including dates, emails, UUIDs, and more
+- 🎲 **Rich data types**: Support for various data types including dates, emails, names, countries, address, and many more
 - 🗃️ **Database-friendly**: Perfect for filling databases with realistic test data
-- 🔧 **Interactive CLI**: User-friendly command-line interface with interactive prompts, for when you don't want data-type to choose.
+- 🔧 **Interactive CLI**: User-friendly command-line interface with interactive prompts, for when you don't know what data-type to choose.

 ## Installation